Supporting someone with Pancreatic Cancer

 Carer support

-The role of the carer can be exhausting and overwhelming.
+The role of the carer can be overwhelming.
 Cancer support groups are usually open to carers as well as people with cancer.
-A support group often provides a place to feel safe to talk about your feelings with others going through similar experiences.
+A support group can often provide a safe space to talk about your feelings with others going through similar experiences.
 There are also a range of other support services that can help take some of the pressure off carers.

 Other useful services for carers